statycc/loop-fission/README.md

 This repository is for benchmarking the ICC-fission algorithm presented in _"A Novel Loop Fission Technique Inspired by Implicit Computational Complexity"_.

-It is a based on [Polybench/C benchmark suite][PB] [version 4.2][4.2] benchmark suite, containing the subset of programs to which the loop fission technique can be applied (6 examples).
+It is a based on [Polybench/C benchmark suite][PB] [version 4.2][4.2], containing the subset of programs to which the loop fission technique can be applied (6 examples).
 After applying the transformation, the program is then parallelized using OpenMP directives to evaluate the resulting efficiency.

 Annotating the transformed program with parallelization directives is outside the scope of the algorithm.
 We have used two different approaches: